CER-REC/conditions/documentation/Data/state.md

             *feature: string, // one of theme, instrument, phase, type, status, filing (only needed for location to determine charts in location)
             selectedID: number, // company/region id (assuming region id is a number)
             filterYears: [number],
-            filterStatus: [string], // one of open, closed, canceled, draft?
+            filterStatuses: [string], // one of open, closed, canceled, draft?
         },

         ProjectMenu: {